 Make UX Flowchart mapping all likelihoods

 UX designer/team dismember complicated processes into concise flowcharts.
 They can also pick from a range of software to generate digital flowcharts with various features.
+You can also know more about who created paypal here!

 To accurately reflect the experience of the users via a flowchart, the following should be incorporated: